Nasa28/members_only/README.md

 git clone git@github.com:Nasa28/members_only.git
 ```
 - Open a terminal and `cd` to the cloned repository.
-- Run `bundle install` to install the dependencies.
+- Run `bundle install`
-- Run `db:create` to create the database
-- Run `bin/rails db:migrate` to migrate the database.
+- Run `rails db:migrate`

+### Usage

 - Run the server using `rails s`

-### Usage
+- In your browser, go to http://127.0.0.1:3000
+- Click Signup to create a user profile before you can create a post
+- SignIn and click on Make a post to create a post
+- Click on Home to view all posts

-- To test the Models using the console run `rails c`.
+- To test the Models using the console run `rails c`
-- Go to your browser and paste this address: http://127.0.0.1:3000/.
-- Signup and start creating your posts.

 ## Author